darryltait/brewery-finder/README.md

 ## Next Steps

 - Add another input area to filter for brewpubs, micro-breweries, regional beers
-- See if there's an API that would let you see if the place serves food
+- See if there's an API that would let you see if the place serves food or if there are restaurants nearby